androidsmart/androidsmart.github.io/content/cusrom/Oneplus/Oneplus 8 Pro/14/Derpfest.md

 author :
 ---

-Download Custom Rom Project Blaze android 14 OnePlus 8 Pro instantnoodlep
+Download Custom Rom Project Derpfest android 14 OnePlus 8 Pro instantnoodlep

 ## Warning
 - It is required to sideload ROM from recovery